jsheppard95/stock-analysis/README.md

 algorithm for the first time, but is much easier with the initial conditions and expected output already in place.
-For this analysis, the decrease in execution time makes the refactored subroutine more general to larger datasets with either more stocks for a more varied analysis and/or a larger collection of years to analyze changes over time.
+For this analysis, the decrease in execution time makes the refactored subroutine more general to larger datasets with either more stocks for wider analysis and/or a larger collection of years to analyze changes over time.